stefovcharenko/poker-hands-evaluator/README.md

 Poker Hands Evaluator
 =====================

-Poker hands evaluator library can determine the rank of a poker hands and sort them depending on rank it has.
+Poker hands evaluator library can determine the rank of poker hands and sort them depending on rank each hand has.

 Requirements
 ============